15 Idioms About Health Every English Learner Should Know [with Audio!]

 Check out the following video to hear this idiom being used:

-In this example, under the weather refers to being unwell, typically with a cold or other small sickness.
+In this example, under the weather refers to being unwell, typically with a cold or other minor sickness.

 “Are you coming to the party tonight?”